8ta4/say/DONTREADME.md

 `config.yaml` is for general settings that you might want to version control like a dotfile.

+> Does this tool recycle `AudioContext` when it swaps mics?

+No, `say` creates a new `AudioContext`.

+This doesn't affect the performance or the resources much.
+I tested it and the latency was less than 100 ms and the memory usage was less than 1 GB.

+If I just updated the `MediaStreamAudioSourceNode`, I would have to keep track of three things: the `MediaStreamAudioSourceNode` itself, the `AudioContext`, and the `AudioWorkletNode`.
+But if I create a new `AudioContext`, I only have to worry about one thing: the `AudioContext`.
+This makes the code simpler.

 ### Trigger

 > Why does this tool use `⌘ + ;` to trigger transcription?